School Info

 (End of Year)

-The percentage of students in grades 3 - 5 making learning gains on the FAST in Math will increase by 3%, from 69% to 72% by May 2025. iReady Professional Development $0.00 Administration will meet with teachers and support staff monthly to go over data and determine where intervention is needed based on FAST Data and iReady Progress Monitoring
+The percent of the lowest 25% students in grade 3, 4 and 5 who demonstrate learning gains in Mathematics will increase from 49% in June 2025 to 52% in June of 2026. i-Ready Professional Development $0.00 Administration will meet with grade level teams and the leadership team every 2 - 6 weeks.to go over dataand determine where intervention is needed based on FAST Data and i-Ready Progress Monitoring.

 Evidence-based Interventions/Strategies